-Figure 61.
+Figure 56.
 The page for changing the settings of the wireless local area network.

 If you want to use the router's wireless network in the 2.4GHz or 5GHz band to connect devices, leave the corresponding checkbox (Enable broadcasting network 2,4GHz or Enable broadcasting network 5GHz) selected.
-Then, if needed, specify another name for the network in the SSID field (the name of the 5GHz band WLAN will contain the extra 5GHz identifier).
+Then, if needed, specify another name in the Network name (SSID) field of the relevant section.
 Use digits and Latin characters.

-It is strongly recommended to configure the secure wireless network of DIR-816L.
+It is strongly recommended to configure the secure wireless network of DIR-822.
 To do this, select the Protected value from the Network Authentication drop-down list and enter a key (a password that will be used to access your wireless network) in the Network key field.
 Use digits and Latin characters.
 After applying this setting, the WPA-PSK/WPA2-PSK mixed authentication type is specified for the router's WLAN.
 Click the Next button.

 On the next page, the parameters of the network to which you want to connect, the entered password, and the settings of the wireless network of the router are displayed.
-Make sure that the specified settings are correct and then click the Apply button.
-After that, the wireless channel of DIR-816L will switch to the channel of the wireless access point to which you have connected.
+Make sure that the specified settings are correct and then click the Next button or the Back button to specify other settings.
+Then click the Apply button.
+After that, the wireless channel of DIR-822 will switch to the channel of the wireless access point to which you have connected.